-Council members are a senior representative of their organisation within that State or Territory and their organisation must a paid-up Full or Associate Member of the AIIA.
+Council members are a senior representative of their organisation within that State or Territory and their organisation must be a paid-up Full Member of the AIIA.

 Each Council holds an Annual General Meeting before the end of the year, in late November or December.
 In the lead-up to the AGM, the Council holds an election for vacant Council positions, with the new Council appointed at the AGM for a three year term.

 The Council may appoint additional Council Members, in order to complete the Council and fill any casual vacancies.
 These appointees serve until the next AGM, when they are eligible for election or reappointment.